Sharing Our Faith

 Adobe Acrobat Document 1.4 MB

-Just before He ascended into Heaven, Jesus commanded His disciples to share their faith in Him with all nations.
-In Matthew 28:16-20 we find the passage known as the Great Commission, where Jesus commanded His disciples to go into the all the world and make known the Gospel.
+In Matthew 28:16-20 we find what is known as the Great Commission, where Jesus commanded His disciples to go into the all the world and make known the Gospel.
 This Gospel is the Good News of God’s provision for the forgiveness of man’s sins, which comes only though faith in Jesus Christ.
 His blood shed on Calvary’s cross was the atoning sacrifice that purchased reconciliation to God for everyone who believes in Him.

 Jesus commanded the eleven apostles (at this point in time the Apostle Paul had not yet been brought to faith) to preach the Gospel, making disciples of all nations, not only from among the Jews, but also from among the Gentile races as well.
 This command to make disciples applied not only to the eleven apostles whom Jesus addressed at that time; it applies to all believers.